 - Copyright, Steve Hambuchen

 Karen Gross joined the Lewis & Clark English department in 2005.
 She studies and teaches the European Middle Ages with an emphasis on England and Italy in the thirteenth through fifteenth centuries.
-She is particularly interested in the reception of classical texts, medieval literary theory and education, medieval biography, humanism, and the relationship between literature and the visual arts.
+She is particularly interested in the reception of classical texts, Dante, medieval literary theory and education, the history of the book, and the relationship between literature and the visual arts.
 Her research has been supported by grants from the New York Public Library, the Mellon Foundation, the Huntington Library, the Stanford Humanities Center, and the Fulbright program.
 In 2008 she received the Graves Award, sponsored by the ACLS, for her efforts as a teacher.
 Currently, she is researching illuminated Apocalypse manuscripts.

 “Scholar Saints and Boccaccio’s Trattatello in laude di Dante,” MLN 124 (2009): 66-85.